Tobacco: Recovery Across the Continuum

 • Yet, two-thirds of these tobacco users say they would accept help with quitting if that help were made available—and designed to meet their needs.

-• Ohio Department of Mental Health (ODMH)
+• Ohio Department of Mental Health and Addiction Services (OhioMHAS)

 • Ohio Department of Health (ODH)

-The following also provided consultation for development of the TRAC model:
+Several individuals also provided consultation for development of the TRAC model:

 • Carlo C. DiClemente, PhD, professor of clinical psychology, University of Maryland—Baltimore County (UMBC), and co-creator of the Transtheoretical Model of Change (stages of change).